- Oct 25 2021

 Alongside 9 other Black women involved in research, Dr Adelaine wrote an open letter to UKRI which collated nearly 3,000 signatures.
 Together they established the website KnowledgeIsPower to track the initiative and action.

-By May 2021, meetings had been held and action promised, but 9 months on UKRI had still failed to write a public response to the open letter
+By May 2021, meetings had been held and action promised, but it took until September 2021 for UKRI to publicly respond.

-Ladders4Action now intends to hold an event on Aug 17th 2021 to mark the one year anniversary of the open letter and to discuss what action can be taken to ensure transparent, accountable and inclusive change in research and knowledge creation.
+Ladders4Action now intends to hold a much delayed event on Oct 25th where we will discuss what action can be taken to ensure transparent, accountable and inclusive change in research and knowledge creation.